dhyoung/rally_analytics/README.md

       'X-RallyIntegrationVendor': 'My Company'
       'X-RallyIntegrationVersion': '0.1.0'
       username: null  # if running in browser, will prompt
-      password: null  # if running in Node.js will look for RALLY_USERNAME/RALLY_PASSWORD environment variables
+      password: null  # if running in Node.js will look for RALLY_USER/RALLY_PASSWORD environment variables
-      workspaceOID: 12345
+      workspaceOID: 12345  # if running in Node.js will look for RALLY_WORKSPACE
       additionalHeaders: [
         someHeader: 'Some Value'
       ]